Kalyn’s Kitchen Picks: Kirkland Basil Pesto

 About Products Featured for Kalyn’s Kitchen Picks:

 I purchased the Kirkland Basil Pesto myself and Costco has no idea whatsoever that I’m writing about their product.
 I love to feature products that are really a wow for me, and items featured as Kalyn’s Kitchen Picks are always things I’d happily buy over and over.
-So readers will know that my opinions are completely unbiased, I don’t accept review products from the many companies who offer to send them to me.
+I don’t accept review products from the many companies who offer to send them to me so that readers will know that my opinions are completely unbiased.
 You can see the complete list of products I’ve chosen to feature at Kalyn’s Kitchen Picks.